Body-Pain-Perception-Lab/PHS-TemporalContrast/README.md

 The repository is structured in the following way:

 ```
-Thermal Pain Learning/
+PHS-manuscript/
   ├── README.md             # Overview of the project.
   │
   ├── data/                 # Data files used in analysis.
 The raw data file with fully anonymised data is anonymised_tsl2_208.csv
   │   └── ...
   ├── figures/              # Figures generated from code to the from the final manuscript.
   │   └── ...
   ├── helpers/              # Helper files mostly used for generating Figure 1
   │   └── ...
   ├── results/              # Results of models presented in the manuscript, as well as simulation used to create confidence intervals of Models 3A - 3D
   │   └── ...
   │
   ├── figure1_v1.m          # MATLAB script to generate Figure 1
   ├── figure2_v1.Rmd        # Markdown script to generate Figure 2
   ├── figure3_v2.Rmd        # Markdown script to generate Figure 3
   ├── supplementary_figures.Rmd        # Markdown script to reproduce supplementary figures
   │
   ├── tsl_phs_q1.Rmd        # Markdown script to reproduce results of first analysis (McNemar's and Model 1A)
   ├── tsl_phs_q2.Rmd        # Markdown script to reproduce results of second analysis (Models 2A and 2B)
   ├── tsl_phs_q3.Rmd        # Markdown script to reproduce results of third analysis (Models 3A-3D)
   │
   ├── tsl_phs_checks.Rmd    # Markdown script to check missing trial data
   └── qst_analysis.Rmd      # Markdown script to reproduce qst analysis reported in the results section and presented in supplementary materials

 ```